ericgj/ing/README.md

 end
 ```
 but unlike Thor or Rake, it does not define its own DSL.
 Your tasks correspond
-to PORO classes and methods.
-Ing just handles routing from the command line to
+to plain ruby classes and methods.
+Ing just handles routing from the command line
-them, and setting options.
+to them, and setting options.
 Your classes (or even Procs) do the rest.

 Option parsing courtesy of the venerable and excellent
 [Trollop](http://trollop.rubyforge.org/), under the hood.